 We have a Student Protection Plan, approved by the Office for Students.
-This sets out our approach to student protection arising from risks to the continuation of study.
+It sets out our approach to student protection arising from risks to the continuation of your study.
 We also explain what we have put place to mitigate those risks.

 We have an Admissions Appeals and Complaints Procedure for Applicants.
-This is for all applicants to a new course, even for a student on a previous course with us.
+It is for all applicants to a new course, even for a student on a previous course with us.

 We have a Student Complaints Procedure for Registered Students.
 Students studying at partner institutions follow the partner’s complaints procedure.
 We have a Student Refunds and Compensation Policy.